yuxuanzhuang/ENPMDA/README.rst

 * unit testing
 * benchmarking
 * option to retrieve numerical results
-* switch between save to file and return values
 * documentation
 * add functions to cancel running tasks
-* add functions to test and report errors when adding features
-* ...

 Credits